AdobeDocs/experience-manager-assets-essentials.en/help/search.md

      </tr>
      <tr>
       <td>Title</td>
       <td>Filter assets using the asset title.
 You can use a wildcard operator (*) to enable Assets Essentials to display assets in the results that partially match the search criteria.
-For example, if you define <b>ma*</b> as the search criteria, Assets Essentials returns assets with title, such as, market, marketing, man, manchester, and so on.</td>
+For example, if you define <b>ma*</b> as the search criteria, Assets Essentials displays assets with title, such as, market, marketing, man, manchester, and so on in the results.</td>
      </tr>
      <tr>
       <td>Name</td>